Santa Clara Homes

 Santa Clara is composed of distinct micro-markets, each offering unique character, amenities, and price points:

-Comparative Market Analysis: Atherton vs. Woodside vs. Los Altos Hills
+Comparative Market Analysis: Santa Clara vs. Woodside vs. Los Altos Hills

 The choice between Silicon Valley's three most elite residential enclaves is often less about finances—all are prohibitively expensive—and more about lifestyle and self-identity.
 Each town possesses a distinct personality that attracts a different segment of the ultra-luxury market.